“We write to taste life twice, in the moment and in retrospect.”

-In personal essay, the narrator is the curious first person who explores topics and ideas in a vivid and engaging way.
-Topics often emerge from ideas gathered in careful (or accidental) observation.
-Essayists apply a first person point-of-view to write about travel, nature, personal experience, food, ideas and culture.
-Shape & Flow writers often develop full essays from writing prompts distributed each week.
+In a personal essay, the narrator is the curious first person who explores topics and ideas in a vivid and engaging way.
+Essayists apply a first-person point-of-view to write about travel, nature, personal experience, childhood memory, family, food, ideas, and culture.

-Up to eight participants will read, write and study the personal essay with Kimberly Crum and a group of peer writers.
-Participants will complete one weekly timed-writing prompt, read assigned published essays, and will receive peer commentary at two class meetings, using a strength-based critique process.
+In this workshop, participants will read, write and study personal narratives, with an emphasis on storytelling.
+Participants will complete weekly timed-writing prompts, read assigned published essays, and receive peer commentary of revised work at two class meetings, using a strength-based critique process.
 Workshop participants become collaborators in the writing process!